 What’s more, homemade toaster strudel is also highly versatile and customizable.
 Don’t have fruit jam to make fillings?
 Then you can substitute that with pie fillings such as apple pies.
 You can use any kind of jam you prefer, just make sure it’s not too runny.

 The dish is at its best when you serve it warm.
 On another note, remember to thaw the frozen puff pastry sheets.

 You can do that by either leaving them in the refrigerator for 4 hours or on your kitchen countertop for 45 minutes.
 You can also thaw them in a paper towel in a microwave for 15 seconds when in a pinch.

 Let’s try making Pillsbury-inspired toaster strudel at home.

 Total time: 1 hour 3 minutes

-If you want some topping ideas, I have some for you.
+If you want interesting topping ideas for this popular recipe for pizza appetizers, I have some for you.
 If you are a meat lover, try putting on bacon, mozzarella cheese, etc. As for those who are vegetarian, you can use red onions, baby spinach, chestnut mushrooms, etc.

 Total time: 35 minutes

 What an adorable name for a party appetizer, isn’t it?
 In this case, the “pig” refers to the sausage (made from pork), and the “blanket” is a piece of pastry warping around it, hence the name.
 The combination of savory pork meat and buttery, flaky pastry makes for a good time.